OleVik/grav-skeleton-scholar/README.md

 Installing the Scholar Skeleton can be done by downloading the newest [release](https://github.com/OleVik/grav-skeleton-scholar/releases) and extracting it to your webserver.
 From there it should work without issue, given that Grav's [requirements](https://learn.getgrav.org/basics/requirements) are met and you've followed the [installation](https://learn.getgrav.org/basics/installation) instructions.
 The Admin-plugin is recommended for easy management and editing of content.

+### Installing with Git

+This repository references some other repositories as submodules, thus you have to clone recursively to get their contents: `git clone --recurse-submodules https://github.com/OleVik/grav-skeleton-scholar.git`.

 ## Usage and Configuration

 See the [theme's repository](https://github.com/OleVik/grav-theme-scholar/) for instruction and details.